General questions

 What are the biggest drivers of operating cost?

-Electricity is usually the single largest cost over the life of a compressor.
-Correct sizing, minimising leaks, using VSD where appropriate and looking after intake filtration all help manage energy spend.
-Regular servicing also prevents small issues from becoming large failures.
+Electricity is usually the single largest cost over the life of a compressor — often 70–80% of total lifetime cost.
+Correct sizing, minimising air leaks in your system, using VSD where appropriate, and maintaining intake filtration all reduce energy spend.
+Regular servicing prevents small issues from becoming large failures.

 Support & service